AvaloniaUI/Avalonia/docs/spec/styles.md

-# Styling in Perspex
+# Styling in Avalonia

-The main difference between Perspex and existing XAML toolkits such as WPF and UWP is in styling.
-Styling in Perspex uses a CSS-like system that aims to be more powerful and flexible than existing XAML styling systems.
+The main difference between Avalonia and existing XAML toolkits such as WPF and UWP is in styling.
+Styling in Avalonia uses a CSS-like system that aims to be more powerful and flexible than existing XAML styling systems.
 For convenience for the rest of this document we'll refer to existing XAML toolkit's styling as "WPF styling" as that's where it originated.